adammcodes/pokemechanics/README.md

 - You need all data across generations for a resource
 - The REST endpoint provides complete, well-structured data
-- Example: `fetchPokemonById()` - returns complete Pokemon object with all game data
+- Example: `fetchPokemonByName()` - returns complete Pokemon object with all game data

 **Use GraphQL (`/app/helpers/graphql/`) when:**